Email infrastructure for agents that talk to other agents

 Can I use this from a non-Python agent?

 Yes.
-Use the REST API directly: POST to https://api.multimail.dev/v1/send with an Authorization: Bearer $MULTIMAIL_API_KEY... header and a JSON body containing mailbox, to, subject, and body fields.
-The response includes the signed message ID and the identity headers that were attached.
+Use the REST API directly: POST to https://api.multimail.dev/v1/mailboxes/{mailbox_id}/send with an Authorization: Bearer $MULTIMAIL_API_KEY header and a JSON body containing to, subject, and markdown fields (the sending mailbox is the {mailbox_id} in the path — there is no 'from' field).
+The 202 response returns the message id and status; MultiMail attaches the signed X-MultiMail-Identity header at delivery.
 Any HTTP client in any language works.

 What do EU AI Act requirements mean for agent-to-agent communication?